 Hopper Time Management Personality Style Preference

 A Hopper Time Management Personality Type loves to juggle many things at one time.
 In fact, to give a natural Hopper only one task to complete may appear an insult!
-Hopper types love variation and new things, but they run the risk of losing track of all their open loops when they take on too many tasks at once and spin out of control!
+Hopper types love switching tasks and the energy it delivers.
+Despite their love of variation and new things, they run the risk of losing track of all their open loops when they take on too many tasks at once and spin out of control!

 Are You A Hopper Personality?

 Dominant Hopper Time Style Personality Types can learn to work most effectively with others when they better understand the strengths and weaknesses of their natural Impulsive TimeStyle Preference.

 Flow is that effortless feeling when things just seem to work well.
 Those flow experiences are often thought to be random occurrences, but in our research and years working with others to enhance productivity and stay organized, we’ve found out some important information.